wisp-forest/docs/docs/accessories/developer/itemstack_components.md

 ## General

-Below is the current set of available Data Components for ItemStacks that are supported with documentation about there function and format.
+Below is the current set of available Data Components for ItemStacks that are supported with documentation about their function and format.

 ### Attribute Modifiers

-Any ItemStack can have Attributes added onto such though the `accessories:attributes` item component with such being comprised of a list of attribute entries similar to Minecraft's default implementation.
+Any ItemStack can have Attributes added onto such through the `accessories:attributes` item component with such being comprised of a list of attribute entries similar to Minecraft's default implementation.
 Below is an example of such:

 ```JSON
 {